 Introduced in 2015, Microsoft's Windows 10 is a computer operating system (OS) that most of us have probably used — and it’s still hugely popular.
-But in just under a year, Microsoft will end support for Windows 10.
+But support for Windows 10 is now at an end, so it’s time to move on up to Windows 11.

 When will Windows 10 support end?